Dana Ceccarelli, platinum-palladium (1:1) print on Reich CT, Malde-Ware print-out process, from a Piezography Digital

 I. Choice of Paper

 Do not use papers that are alkaline-buffered with chalk (calcium carbonate).
-Best results will be obtained on unbuffered papers such as (this list is updated as papers come on and leave the market), as of 2018:
+Best results will be obtained on unbuffered papers such as (this list is updated as papers come on and leave the market, and see this for specific batch/run numbers), as of 2019:

 - Reich CT vellum (Reich Paper Company) – see this note

 - Wyndstone Vellum (Hyatt) – see this note

-If buffered papers are unavoidable, such as Canson Lavis Technique, Fabriano Artistico, or Whatman Watercolour, they should be pre-treated in a dilute acid (1-2% v/v hydrochloric acid or 5-10% w/v sulphamic acid for 10-20 minutes) destroy the chalk, then washed for 20 minutes.
+If buffered papers are unavoidable, such as Canson Lavis Technique, Fabriano Artistico, or Whatman Watercolour, they should be pre-treated in a dilute acid (1-2% v/v hydrochloric acid or 5-10% w/v sulphamic acid for 10-20 minutes) to remove the chalk, then washed for 30 minutes.

 We suggest not using gelatin-sized papers for platinum-containing prints: gelatin inhibits the chemistry of platinum metal formation.
 They may be used for pure palladium prints, on which gelatin has no adverse effect.
 Papers sized with Alkylketene dimers (AKD), such as Aquapel™ , or with alum-rosin are suitable for platinotype.